Wolfville Dentistry

 At Wolfville Dentistry, we strive to make your visit as relaxing as possible.
 Here are the protocols you can expect:

-Masking and appointment protocols
+Clinic and appointment protocols

 If you have any active flu/cold symptoms (new or worsening congestion, cough, sore throat, fever) that are not allergy-related, we ask that you reschedule your appointment.
 If you arrive at your appointment with active symptoms we will likely have to reschedule you.